-- 6.8 Despite anything in the Guidelines or in any EOI or full application submission, or any other documentation that forms part of this process (in part or together), by submitting an application, each Applicant: - a.
+- 6.9 Despite anything in the Guidelines, Funding Announcement or in any EOI or Full Application submission, or any other documentation that forms part of this process (in part or together), by submitting a Proposal, each Applicant: - a.
 Acknowledges that neither ARENA nor the Applicant intends to create any contract or other relationship under which ARENA is obliged to conduct the process in relation to the Program in any manner or at all, and that there is in fact no such contract or other relationship in existence. - b.
-Acknowledges that neither the Guidelines nor any submission will create any legal or other obligation upon ARENA to conduct the process in any manner or at all. - c.
-Agrees that ARENA will not be liable whatsoever for any costs incurred by the Applicant in preparing an EOI and/or Application for the purposes of applying for funding under this program. - d.
+Acknowledges that neither the Guidelines, Funding Announcement, nor any submission will create any legal or other obligation upon ARENA to conduct the process in any manner or at all. - c.
+Agrees that ARENA will not be liable whatsoever for any costs incurred by the Applicant in preparing an EOI and/or Full Application for the purposes of applying for funding under this Program. - d.
 Releases ARENA from any claim it might otherwise have been able to make or bring against ARENA, arising out of or in connection with ARENA's conduct of, or failure to conduct, the process in any manner or at all.